This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 Once the Aging configuration is disabled on the Data warehouse you will need to wait until the ETL that imports the aged data finishes.
 Then make sure to let the store-wkld-launcher wakes up and processes the data accordingly.
 To ensure the data is loaded appropriately we recommend these steps:

-1. Disable Aging
+1. Disable Aging configuration

 2. Run ETL and wait until it finishes